Logan-Gaillard/Joy2Win/README.md

 - [switch2_controller_research](https://github.com/ndeadly/switch2_controller_research)

 ## **NOTICE !**
-**Why i said it's a temporary project ?**
+**Why is this project temporary ?**
-For the moment, the project work only on Windows but with a low bitrate.
-The Joy-Con 2 won't to communicate with other device instead Windows (Due to Joy-Con 2 communication protocol ?)
+Currently, Joy-Con 2 controllers only work on Windows.
+Other operating systems are not supported due to how the controllers communicate.
+(Due to Joy-Con 2 communication protocol ?)

-On this [Discord's server](https://discord.gg/gegfNZ5Ucz) somes people work really hard to understand how switch 2 controllers works.
+On this [Discord's server](https://discord.gg/gegfNZ5Ucz) somes people work hard to figure out how Switch 2 controllers communicate.

-When bugs are solved, other projet will be better project than mine, stay tuned.
+> [!WARNING]
+> **!!
+This Discord's server is not part of this project, so no help will be provided there !!**
+> For questions or issues, please contact ``octokling`` on Discord or by Issues.

+> [!NOTE]
+> I am not a Bluetooth communication expert.
+I have been helped multiple times to understand how it works.

 ## Author